vulsdoc/vuls/docs/tutorial-docker.md

 sidebar_label: Scan using Docker
 ---

+It's easier to use [vulsctl](https://vuls.io/docs/en/tutorial-vulsctl-docker.html) than to use docker directly.

 This tutorial will let you scan the vulnerabilities on the remote host via SSH with [Docker-Vuls](https://hub.docker.com/u/vuls/).

 Before doing this tutorial, you have to [setup vuls with Docker](install-with-docker.md).